 Mushroom Pea Risotto is decadence in a bowl!
 Perfect to serve as a side to baked chicken or fish.
 Great dinner for meatless Monday.
-Weight Watcher friendly- 7 SmartPoints!
+Weight Watchers friendly recipe- 6 SmartPoints!

 Risotto is always something on the menu at an Italian restaurant.
 Years ago I would always order it, devour it, and think that there’s no way I could make it at home.
 Well, the first time I made risotto a few years ago I could not believe how easy it was!
 Seriously… risotto sounds super fancy and hard to make at home, but it really isn’t.
 I’m not a trained chef, so if I can make it YOU CAN!
 Risotto just takes a little bit of time to make, about 30 minutes, and constant attention.
 What I love about risotto is that you can make so many unique and delicious variations of risotto.
 Just add in whatever vegetables you like, and it’s a hearty meal in a bowl!

 The key to making risotto at home is making sure you pay attention and constantly stir.
 To start, sauté garlic and a shallot in a cast iron skillet for a few minutes in olive oil.
 Add the Arborio rice and cook the rice for about 3 minutes or so until the rice is translucent.

 In a large saucepan, heat up vegetable broth on low heat.
 After the rice has been cooked for 3 minutes, ladle in one cup of vegetable broth and stir the liquid into the rice until the liquid is almost completely absorbed into the rice.
 Continue to ladle in one cup of broth, mix into the rice, and stir until the liquid is almost completely absorbed.
 You will basically repeat that step until there is no more vegetable broth left.
 All in all, this takes about 30 minutes or so.